 To visit the beautiful city of Aix-en-Provence is to steep yourself in the same environment that one of the greatest artists of all time found inspiration.

 While there are no wrong places to go in Aix-en-Provence, there are definitely some you don’t want to miss, especially if you are curious to follow Cézanne’s – and other artists’ – footsteps.

 So, if you’re planning a holiday in the South of France soon, here is our list of the best things to do in Aix-en-Provence.

-Nestled in the country hillside of Aix, the artist’s studio is small, but miraculously still intact.
+Located outside of the central area, in the country hillside of Aix, Cézanne’s Studio is small, but miraculously still intact.

-Visiting the studio, you get a glimpse into how and where the “father of modern art” worked nearly every day for the last four years of his life.
+Visiting the studio, you get a glimpse into how and where Cézanne worked nearly every day for the last four years of his life.